That-Cloud-Group/dvldb-cdk/README.md

 * [root-user-container](./k8s/root-user-container/) - Runs a deployment featuring containers running as user 0 (root).

 ### AWS
-* [s3-public-bucket](./aws/s3-public-bucket) - deploys an S3 Bucket with a bucket policy making it public.
+* [s3-public-bucket](./aws/s3-public-bucket/) - deploys an S3 Bucket with a bucket policy making it public.
-* [sqs-public-queue](./aws/sqs-public-queue) - deploys an SQS Queue with a resource policy making it public.
+* [sqs-public-queue](./aws/sqs-public-queue/) - deploys an SQS Queue with a resource policy making it public.
+* [iam-admin-role](./aws/iam-admin-role/) - deploys an IAM role in your environment with *:* permissions on all resources.

 ### GCP